rugginoso/rapp/README.md

 Variables
 ---------
-Variables must have descriptive names, short names are allowed only for automatic variables used in cicles.
+Variables must have descriptive names, short names are allowed only for automatic variables used in loops.

-Variables must be defined and initialized at the start of the function
+Variables must be defined and initialized at the start of the function:

 ```c
     int